-An alternative way is to export Mailchimp contacts to Excel or Google Sheets on a schedule, like every day or every hour.
+If you need to automate the export of Mailchimp data, you can do this with Coupler.io.
+It provides an integration to export Mailchimp contacts to Excel or Google Sheets on a schedule, like every day or every hour.
 The idea is that you can automate the workflow with a few clicks and forget about the manual routine.
 Another benefit is that you can set up filters or other data transformations in the spreadsheet to get the exact data you need.
 For example, only subscribed contacts, added in 2022, from Canada, etc.

 We’re going to introduce each way in detail.
 However, if you already know which way suits your purpose best then feel free to jump right to it.

-How to export all contacts from Mailchimp
+How to export all contacts from Mailchimp manually

 - Go to the Mailchimp Audience, select All contacts, then click Export Audience.

 - The Audience exports page will open where you’ll see the Export As CSV button to download the file to your device.

 You’ll also get an email with the Download List Data button which leads to the download page.

 The next step is to click the button either on the page or in the email.
 For the latter, you have to be logged in to Mailchimp for the download to start.

 As a result, a ZIP file containing one or a few CSV files will be downloaded to your device.
 Why a few files?
 When you use the Mailchimp export all contacts option, the contacts data is grouped by the email marketing status: Subscribed, Unsubscribed, and Cleaned.

 Mailchimp export group contacts